Acute myeloid leukemia (AML) - children

 - Certain genetic disorders, such as Down syndrome, neurofibromatosis, and other rare syndromes

-- Previous use of certain chemotherapy drugs such as cyclophosphamide
+- Previous use of certain chemotherapy medicines such as cyclophosphamide

 - Past treatment with radiation therapy